nehachandana/Emb-C/README.md

 ## ACTIVITY-2:

-In Activity-2 temperature of the seat is detected.
-The temperature can be increased or decreased.
+In Activity-2 initial temperature of the seat is detected.
+The temperature can be increased or decreased as per our requirement.

 ## ACTIVITY-3:

-In Activity-3 it displays the temperature of the seat as output.
+In Activity-3 it displays the final temperature as output.

 ![C/C++ CI - Build Status](https://www.code-inspector.com/project/28888/score/svg)